 Acrylic and fabric on canvas

-This piece was inspired by Haitian general and leader of the Haitian revolution, François-Dominique Toussaint Louverture and also known as Toussaint L'Ouverture or Toussaint Bréda.
+Inspired by Haitian general and leader of the Haitian revolution, François-Dominique Toussaint Louverture and also known as Toussaint L'Ouverture or Toussaint Bréda.
 He emancipated the slaves and negotiated for the French colony on Hispaniola, Saint-Domingue (later Haiti), to be governed, briefly, by Black former slaves as a French protectorate.

 When a sudden slave revolt began in the northern province (August 1791) and soon spread to encompass thousands of slaves across the colony, Toussaint was at first uncommitted.
 After hesitating a few weeks, he helped his former master escape and then joined the Black forces who were burning plantations and killing many Europeans and mulattoes.
 Collecting an army of his own, Toussaint trained his followers in the tactics of guerrilla warfare.
 By 1795 Toussaint Louverture was widely renowned.
 He was adored by Blacks and appreciated by most Europeans and mulattoes, for he did much to restore the economy.